ajs-voices/the-first-vestige/readme.md

 ## Outline

+* (starts wednesday before thanksgiving 2015)
 * It's been a while since Nox left the Venatori.
 He's struggling with not having anything to do.
 (Daily life consinsts of getting up, working out & shower, breakfast, getting the kids to school, a whole lot of nothing until it's time to get the kids and do dinner, homework and the nighttime thing.)
-(Jan 6, 2016)
 * Cari comes to Nox on a run asking for his help
 * Nox and his lovers have a fight over his helping
 * Sage agrees but decides to go with him.
 He gets a call that requires his pressence in NYC and he can't go with Nox.